 - Billy Kidd won the bronze medal in Slalom and gold in the Combined at the FIS World Championships in Val Gardena, Italy, in February.

 - Following the World Championships, Billy retires from the World Cup circuit to join the Pro Tour started by Bob Beattie.
-He wins the Pro tour championship, becoming the only skier to hold world titles on two circuits at once.
+He wins giant slalom and combined at the 1970 Professional Chmapionship, becoming the only skier to hold world titles on two circuits at once.

 - Billy wins USSA’s Buddy Werner Award.
 The award is for the outstanding U.S. competitor who demonstrates leadership and sportsmanship in national or international competition.